 The introductions and discussions centered around three themes:

-- Ius ad Bellum, the laws governing the use of force – Following September 11, 2001, the UN Security Council adopted resolutions and discussions particularly focused on Article 51 of the UN Charter: was here a case of self-defence, and what was the relation with the decision of the North Atlantic Council to invoke Article 5 of the North Atlantic Treaty?
+- Ius ad Bellum, the laws governing the use of force – Following September 11, 2001, the UN Security Council adopted resolutions and discussions particularly focused on Article 51 of the UN Charter: was a case of self-defence at hand here, and what was the relation with the decision of the North Atlantic Council to invoke Article 5 of the North Atlantic Treaty?

 - Ius in Bello, the laws governing the conduct of hostilities – Is the ‘war‘ on terrorism a real war, and is the law of war – including humanitarian law – applicable?
 Does Al Qaeda belong to a new category of persons: illegal or unlawful combatants?
 Do they have a status under the law of war, and can they be considered prisoners of war?

 - Criminal law – Do we have a definition of (international) terrorism?
 Do terrorists fall under (national and/or international) criminal law?
 Is the International Criminal Court competent to play a role?
 What can be said about the Guantanamo situation?

 The present volume contains the proceedings of this highly informative conference, including the discussions, syntheses and an overall conclusion.
 It may serve as a valuable tool in the further development of views, interpretations and even new rules.
 The quality and background of the speakers guaranteed a high degree of common sense in the presentation of the existing rules and the suggestions of how to fill the new gaps.

 With a preface by Jan Peter Spijk, Colonel, Military Legal Service, Chairman of the Netherlands National Group.